An Itemized Receipt is a document that a seller (or payee) issues to a buyer (or payer) as proof of payment and goods bought.

 It includes the following:

-- Description: When making an itemized receipt template, the seller should include a section describing the goods or services involved in the transaction.
+- Description: When making a template, the seller should include a section describing the goods or services involved in the transaction.
 Each of these goods or services should be listed on separate lines.

-- Quantity: The seller should indicate the number of items purchased right next to the description of the item.
+- Quantity: The seller should indicate the number of items purchased right next to the description.
 Having this detail on the itemized receipt helps to calculate the total cost of a particular item purchased, and it helps the seller keep track of his or her inventory.

-- Price/unit: This section of an itemized receipt indicates the cost per unit of a particular item on the receipt.
+- Price/unit: This section indicates the cost per unit of a particular item on the receipt.

-- Line total: This is the total cost of each item on the itemized receipt, and the value is gotten by multiplying the price per unit of an item by the quantity of the item purchased.
+- Line total: This is the total cost of each item on the receipt, and the value is gotten by multiplying the price per unit of an item by its quantity purchased.

 Description | Quantity | Price/Unit | Line Total |